vivekthangam/CheatSheet_Tutorial/system_design.md

 This is a perfect example of how to combine Structural and Creational patterns to solve a high-scale problem.

-# 🚀 FAANG Deep-Dive: Designing a URL Shortener
+# ðŸš€ FAANG Deep-Dive: Designing a URL Shortener

 ## 1. The Problem Statement
 Design a service that takes a long URL and returns a shorter, unique alias.
 When a user visits the short URL, they are redirected to the original long URL.